The following is taken directly from the ST2084 (PQ EOTF) specification.

 "The current TV and Blu-ray standards limit maximum brightness to 100 nits and minimum brightness to 0.117 nits..."

-Note: The statement that 'The minimum level (the black level) is usually just the minimum the display can attain' refers to the fact that often OLED black can be too low, and users often chose to lift it to prevent shadow detail clipping, and that becomes even more apparent with home HDR OLEDs.
+Note: The statement that 'The minimum level (the black level) is usually just the minimum the display can attain' refers to the fact that often OLED black can be too low, and users often chose to lift it to prevent shadow detail clipping/crushing, and that becomes even more apparent with home HDR OLEDs.

 When the original SDR Blu-ray material is graded, the displays used will be calibrated to 80-120 nits (100 nits being the common average value), within a controlled grading environment (a dark environment), with the black level being from around 0.001-0.03 nits, depending on the display used (although the higher value is often used to maintain 'pleasant' images when viewed on the wider range of home TVs, with variable black levels!).
 And as mentioned above, when the Blu-ray is viewed in a home environment it is often necessary to set the TV to brighter levels to overcome surrounding room light levels.

-As we have seen, the reality is HDR does nothing for black levels, and that is true of shadow detail too - no matter what those less knowledgeable or marketing material may say.
+As we have seen, the reality is PQ based HDR does nothing for black levels, and that is true of shadow detail too - no matter what those less knowledgeable or marketing material may say.

 A good example of inaccurate information used to promote 'benefits' of HDR can be seen in this presentation on YouTube, where improved shadow detail was stated as being an example of the benefits HDR brings over SDR... which is incorrect.
 The reality is the SDR image is probably just poorly graded, even potentially deliberately so, to promote HDR.
 HDR provides no such benefit over SDR shadow detail.

 And in reality, due to the EOTF curve in use on PQ based HDR the black under normal home viewing conditions will often be 'crushed' when compared to SDR versions of the same image.
-This is born out by the surround illumination level that is specified as being preferred for HDR as being 5 nits, while for SDR it is specified as 10% of the maximum lamination of the display.
+This is born out by the surround illumination level that is specified as being preferred for HDR as being 5 nits, while for SDR it is specified as 10% of the maximum brightness of the display.
 That is a huge discrepancy, and shows that HDR black/shadows will often be washed-out/clipped when viewed in any environment where the ambient light levels cannot be controlled.

 In reality a 10 bit SDR image will have potentially better black/shadow detail than a PQ based HDR image.